 Discover Clusters and Use Cluster Profiles

-Parallel Computing Toolbox™ comes pre-configured with the cluster profile
+Parallel Computing Toolbox™ comes pre-configured with the cluster profiles

 Control parallel behavior using the Parallel menu on the MATLAB® Home tab.

 You can use the Parallel menu to:

 Discover other clusters running on your network or on Cloud Center.
 Click Parallel > Discover Clusters.
 For more information, see Discover Clusters.